Salvia hispanica

-The word "chia" is derived from the Nahuatl word chian, meaning oily.

-S. hispanica is one of two plants known as "chia", the other being Salvia columbariae, which is sometimes called "golden chia".

 Description

 Chia is an annual herb growing up to 1.75 m tall, with opposite leaves that are 4–8 cm long and 3–5 cm wide.
 Its flowers are purple or white and are produced in numerous clusters in a spike at the end of each stem.
-Chia is hardy from USDA Zones 9–12.
-Many plants cultivated as S.hispanica are in fact Salvia lavandulifolia.

 Typically, the seeds are small ovals with a diameter around 1 mm.
 They are mottle-colored, with brown, gray, black, and white.
 The seeds are hydrophilic, absorbing up to 12 times their weight in liquid when soaked.
 While soaking, the seeds develop a mucilaginous coating that gives chia-based beverages a distinctive gelatinous texture.

+Many plants cultivated as S. hispanica are in fact S. officinalis subsp. lavandulifolia (syn.
+S. lavandulifolia).